DukeCharles/ChuckyRoll-Extension/README.md

 # ChuckyRoll-Extension
-Crunchyroll extension bring quality of life features and bugfixes
+Crunchyroll extension bring quality of life features and bugfixes to the viewing experience on Crunchyroll.com